 There is no substitute for good planning.
 You have the ability to create documents that provide needed direction to your family members, who will appreciate knowing that they are carrying out your wishes, during a difficult time.

-The estate group at Quatrini Rafferty is available to answer any questions you may have about these issues.
+The estate lawyers at Quatrini Rafferty is available to answer any questions you may have about these issues.

 Probate and Estate Administration